 Trimming your dogs’ nails isn’t an activity you should do without planning.
-Unlike human beings, pets need to be psychologically prepared before you cut their nails.
+Unlike humans, you need to psychologically prepare dogs before cutting their nails.
 Chances are good that your pet will resist if you don’t do things right.

 - Calming bites

 Prepare chamomile tea and give it to him.
-Alternatively, soak its favorite treats in the chamomile tea and let him eat it.
+Alternatively, soak your dog’s favorite treats in the chamomile tea and let him eat it.

-Dogs get so anxious, and you can use this herb to calm their nerves before trimming their nails.
+Dogs get anxious, and you can use this herb to calm their nerves before trimming their nails.

-Aromatherapy relaxes and helps in falling asleep.
-Use some lavender oil for massaging it to calm it down.
-Make sure to massage the back of its head using your hands.
+Aromatherapy relaxes and helps your dog fall asleep.
+Use some lavender oil for massaging your dog to calm it down.
+Make sure to rub the back of its head using your hands.